 I truly love connecting to our listeners by sharing stories, bringing back memories with you about certain songs and keeping it local!

-I love radio sooooo much that I actually work for 2 other radio stations as well.
-These stations along with being married to my awesome wife Amy for over 16 years and running our own DJ company right here in the Hudson Valley keep me (us) VERY busy!
+I love radio sooooo much that I actually work for 1 other radio station right here in the Hudson Valley!
+These stations along with being married to my awesome wife Amy for 20 years (and counting) and running our own DJ company right here in the Hudson Valley keep me (us) VERY busy!

 We are also VERY well known for our Buzzer Trivia nights throughout the Hudson Valley.
 We have won BEST Trivia night with Hudson Valley Magazine for 2 years in a row at two of our locations!
 Check out our website for the complete list for times and locations!
 DJTonyFlash.com